 eReserve for staff

-New eReserve has been upgraded (December 6 2017): we’ve detailed the changes and enhancements.
+NEW Rolling over your reading list? eReserve has been upgraded (December 6 2017): we’ve detailed the changes and enhancements.

 eReserve is a reading list tool that sits inside Blackboard or Moodle.
 It looks like a reading list or bibliography, one that students can click on to get access to the readings.
 Behind the scenes it records what we provide to our students, the ultimate goal of which is the payment of royalties to people who own the rights, as Otago staff sometimes receive when their material is used elsewhere.
 This is a matter of compliance with NZ law and licences we hold.